starwisp/Civizard-tileset-archeology/README.md

 _________
 ### 5. Results
 In the following I will summarize what we have achieved so far.
-There are a few areas, especially the terrain tiles that were harder to get to. (see discussion in 5.4).
+There are a few areas, especially the terrain tiles that are harder to get to.
 Some speculation on how to proceed from here.
 Advice and additional information is always welcome.

 #### 5.1.
 It is possible to obtain most probably all the tileset's tiles as *.TIM files via a Python decompression script excluding the terrain tiles.
 *.Tim files are standard PSX image containers and can be read and exported to standard formats by a standard TIM viewer such as 'TIM2View' and suspicious *.bin files that unknown chunks of data.